grafana/loki/production/README.md

 ## Get inspired by our production setup

-We run Loki on Kubernetes with the help of ksonnet.
+We run Loki on Kubernetes with the help of tanka.
 You can take a look at [our production setup](ksonnet/).

-To learn more about ksonnet, check out its [documentation](https://ksonnet.io).
+To learn more about tanka, check out its [documentation](https://tanka.dev).